 What Is Blue Light and How Does It Affect?

 The chances are, you are reading this blog post on a device, producing blue light so high as your tablet, smartphone, laptop and even the flat screen TV emit blue light.
-Being one of the several colors in the visible light spectrum, Blue Light is known as high-energy visible (HEV) light.
+Being one of the several colors in the visible light spectrum, it is known as high-energy visible (HEV) light.
 This light spectrum is measured in nanometers (nm), and, in general, the shorter the wavelength, the higher the energy.

-With these findings, it was approved that, if controlled, blue light can help people get rid of drowsiness, which happens generally after lunch at work or at school.
+With these findings, it was approved that, if controlled, it can help people get rid of drowsiness, which happens generally after lunch at work or at school.
 As well as boosting your alertness, blue light is also beneficial for memory and cognitive function, which has recently been used to increase people’s performance at work.

 Via Mistikist, you can get enough blue light to stay alert and boost your daily performance and focus.